ottok/debgpt/README.md

 BACKENDS
 ========

+## Available Backend Implementations

 This tool provides one backend implementation: `zmq`.

 * `zmq` Backend.
 This is only needed when you choose the ZMQ front end for self-hosted LLM inference server.

-If you would like to self-host the LLM inference backend, powerful hardware is required.
-The concrete hardware requirement depends on the LLM you would like to use.
+If you plan to use the `openai` or `dryrun` frontends, there is no specific hardware requirement.
+If you would like to self-host the LLM inference backend (ZMQ backend), powerful hardware is required.

+## LLM Selections

+The concrete hardware requirement depends on the
+LLM you would like to use.
 A variety of open-access LLMs can be found here
 > `https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard`
 Generally, when trying to do prompt engineering only, the "instruction-tuned" LLMs and "RL-tuned" (RL is reinforcement learning) LLMs are recommended.